CEREC Crowns and Bridges

-Ways in Which CEREC Crowns Surpass Older Crowns
+Ways in Which CEREC Tooth Crown Surpass Older Tooth Crown

-- Gum recession frequently bared some of the black metal substructure on which the crown was mounted.
+- Gum recession frequently bared some of the black metal substructures on which the tooth crown was mounted.
 This produced an ugly “black line” that contrasted strongly with the adjacent white teeth.

 - The metal triggered an allergic reaction in the mouths of a minority of patients.

-- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured crown require expensive replacement
+- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured tooth crown to require expensive replacement

 - More original tooth structure can be preserved.
 In many cases, broken teeth that would have needed extraction years ago can now be saved and restored to function with CEREC.